kodus/session/README.md

 So as you might have guessed, this is a statement against PSR-6.
 Come on PSR-16, we are rooting for you!

-## CacheSessionMiddleware
+## SessionMiddleware
-`CacheSessionMiddleware` is an implementation of the middleware interface from the proposed PSR-15 standard.
+`SessionMiddleware` is an implementation of the middleware interface from the proposed PSR-15 standard.

 The `CacheSessionStorage` instance is given as a constructor argument.